lronaldo/cpctelera/README.md

  4. Launch `setup.sh`
    * `sh setup.sh`

 Follow setup instructions.
 Setup checks that required software is previously installed, and shows messages if some prerrequisite is missing.
 If that were the case, install required software and launch setup again.
-Currenly, _**CPCtelera**_ requires this software to be installed:
+Currenly, _**CPCtelera**_ requires these software to be installed:
  * Compilers: `gcc`, `g++`
  * Parsers: `bison`, `flex`
  * Libraries: `libboost`

 Once `setup.sh` completes without errors, _**CPCtelera**_ will be ready to use.
 Just enter `examples/` folder, go to the any one of them and type `make` to generate CDT and DSK files.
 You may use `examples/` as a starting point to build your own projects.

+If you are a Mac user, you will want to consider installing [CPCtelera-samples-Xcode](https://github.com/dfreniche/cpctelera_samples_xcode) from [Diego Freniche](http://blog.freniche.com), along with CPCtelera.
+This package creates Xcode projects from examples and lets you build them directly from Xcode.

-_**CPCtelera**_ is actually being tested under Windows (with Cygwin), Mac and Linux (Ubuntu/Debian, and Arch).
+_**CPCtelera**_ is actually being tested under Windows (with Cygwin), OS X and Linux (Ubuntu/Debian, and Arch).
 It is almost fully usable.
 If you test it in any platform (listed here or not) and have problems, please feel free to report them to us.

 ### Contact information and support